 Finally, the user support infrastructure of EGI is inherently distributed consisting of various topical and regional helpdesk systems that are linked together through a central integration platform, the GGUS helpdesk.
-This central helpdesk provides formal communication channels between the submitter of the incident record and all partners involved in user support by providing an interface to which all other tools can connect.
-It enables central tracking of a problem independent of the origin of the problem and causing tool.
-The interlinking of all ticketing systems within EGI enables incident records to be passed from one system to the other in a way that is transparent to the user, and makes the integration with other RI helpdesk systems easy.
-EGI can offer to user communities and RIs a stand-alone dedicated helpdesk as software as a service (it is based on the xGUS technology), which is fully integrated with external service desks according to their needs,

-The integration of GGUS with external service desks operated by other RIs allows the provisioning of a seamless support structure, where incident records can be migrated from one helpdesk to the other depending on the RI concerned and the type of support needed.
+This central helpdesk enables formalized communication between the submitter of the incident record and all partners involved in user support by providing an interface to which all other tools can connect and enabling central tracking of a problem, independent of the origin of the problem and the tool in which the work on the problem is done.
+The interlinking of all ticket systems already in place within EGI enables to pass incident records from one system to the other in a way that is transparent to the user, and makes the integration with other RI helpdesk systems easy.
+EGI can offer to user communities and RIs a stand-alone dedicated helpdesk as software as a service (it is based on the xGUS technology), which is fully integrated with external service desks according to their needs, The integration of GGUS with the external service desks operated by other RIs allows the provisioning of a seamless support structure, where incident records can be migrated to one helpdesk to the other depending on the RI concerned by the problem and the type of support needed.

 The adoption of EGI operations tools, deployed and developed within EGI-InSPIRE, allows the reuse of existing solutions that address the typical needs of any distributed RI.
-These needs are normally resource and technology independent.
+These needs are typically resource and technology independent.
 EGI can share these building blocks in a variety of configuration options.

-EGI can operate these tools in a software-as-a-service fashion on behalf of other RIs, can service RIs through the existing production instances of EGI, or alternatively provide the tools as open-source software for the local deployment of independent instances that can be easily integrated with existing EGI production services.
+EGI can operate these tools in a software-as-a-service fashion for other RIs, can service RIs through the existing production instances of EGI, or alternatively provide the tools as open-source software for the local deployment of independent instances that can be easily integrated with existing EGI production services.